Instructions for Authors

 Divided into paragraphs and employing no more than one level of heading.

-No more than ten items long.
+No more than ten items long—inclusive of the work that is the target of the submission.
 Gratuitous citations should be avoided.
 The editors will police submissions vigorously—especially for gratuitous self-citations.

 Specific examples of the BEJR reference style: